cacton77/ros2-docker-template/README.md

-# Inspection Docker
+# ROS2 Docker Template

-A Docker-based deployment environment for the MACS Lab inspection cell.
-This repo sets up a standardized ROS2 Humble workspace with MoveIt2 (built from source), clones all inspection cell packages, and provides desktop shortcuts for one-click bringup and development workflows.
+A general-purpose Docker development template for ROS2 projects.
+Clone this repo, configure your packages, and get a consistent, reproducible ROS2 workspace with optional Arduino firmware support.

 ---